Tom Arnold Says Roseanne Barr Was A ‘Ticking Time Bomb’ Who Self-Sabotaged Her Hit Show

 — Entertainment Tonight (@etnow) May 31, 2018

 Roseanne Barr publicly addressed her mental health issues in a 2011 interview with Oprah Winfrey.
-Barr admitted that her claim in 1991, that her father had molested her and her mother had physically abused her when she was a child, was untrue.
+Barr admitted that her claims in 1991, that her father had molested her and her mother had physically abused her when she was a child, were untrue.
 In her retraction statement, Barr blamed her delusion about the situation on her mental illness.
-Barr told Winfrey :

 “I was in a very unhappy relationship.
 I was prescribed numerous psychiatric drugs, incredible mixtures of psychiatric drugs to deal with the fact that I had — and still in some ways have and always will have — some mental illness.
 And [with] the drugs and the combination of drugs that I was given — which were some strong, strong drugs — I totally lost touch with reality in a big, big way.”

-In 1991, Roseanne Barr stood before an audience of 1,000 at a Denver church and made the shocking claim: “My name is Roseanne and I am an incest survivor.”
-Barr later detailed her alleged long-buried memories of abuse to People, saying: My mother abused me from the time I was an infant until I was 6 or 7 years old.
+“My mother abused me from the time I was an infant until I was 6 or 7 years old.
 She did lots of lurid things.
-She hurt me psychologically and physically…My father molested me until I left home at age 17.
+She hurt me psychologically and physically…My father molested me until I left home at age 17.”

 Roseanne’s parents, Helen and Jerry Barr, denied their daughter’s allegations.
 But Roseanne stood behind her claims and went so far as to have plastic surgery, in part so she would no longer look like a Barr.